 Investment in BOSTCO.
 On December 20, 2012, we acquired a 42.5%, general voting, Class A Member ("ownership") interest in BOSTCO, for approximately \$79 million, from Kinder Morgan Battleground Oil, LLC, a wholly owned subsidiary of Kinder Morgan Energy Partners, L.P. ("Kinder Morgan").
 BOSTCO is a new terminal facility on the Houston Ship Channel designed to handle residual fuel, feedstocks, distillates and other black oils.
-The initial phase of BOSTCO involves construction of 51 storage tanks with approximately 6.2 million barrels of storage capacity at an estimated cost of approximately \$450 million.
+The initial phase of BOSTCO involved the construction of 51 storage tanks with approximately 6.2 million barrels of storage capacity at a cost of approximately \$480 million.
 The BOSTCO facility began initial commercial operation in the fourth quarter of 2013.
-Completion of the full 6.2 million barrels of storage capacity and related infrastructure is scheduled for the second quarter of 2014.
+Completion of the full 6.2 million barrels of storage capacity and related infrastructure occurred in the second quarter of 2014.